 It’s easy to get confused about the difference between copyright and referencing.

-For more information about referencing, see the referencing guide or contact the library..
+For more information about referencing and common referencing styles, see the referencing guide or contact the library.